#1 to learn is Patience

-This might not the what you were expecting, but IMO patience is the most important thing I've learned and a lifeskill that will carry you far into a more successful journey in and outside of photography.
+Might not be what you were expecting, but in my opinion patience is the most important thing I've learned as a photographer and is also a lifeskill that will carry you far into a more successful journey in and outside of photography.

-There are MANY skills and techniques to learn as a photographer, but without the patience to learn, practice, fail, try again, fail, try again, etc you may give up before you succeed on the level you desire.
+There are MANY skills and techniques to learn as a proficient and successful photographer.
+Without the patience to learn, practice, fail, try again, fail, try again, and on and on you may give up before you succeed to the level you desire.

 1. Developing an Artistic Eye:

-- Composition: Some "have the eye" naturally while others struggle when they first start out.
-Regardless quality composition is essential for compelling photographs.
+- Composition: Some "have the eye" naturally while others struggle when they begin taking photos.
+Regardless quality composition is often a key for compelling photographs.
 It takes time to learn the "rules" (like the rule of thirds) and develop an intuition for framing shots creatively.
 That being said the good news is, it CAN be learned and improved upon over time.
+Keep it simple at first and think about basic shapes, lines, colors and textures while deciding how to line up the shot.

-- "Seeing" ~ Becoming aware, observing, and understating light is another trait requiring patience to obtain while developing an artistic eye.
+- "Seeing" ~ Becoming aware, observing, and understating the characteristics of light is another trait requiring patience to obtain while developing an artistic eye.
 Being to pay attention to the direction, intensity, and color of light.

 - Post-Processing: Becoming proficient with photo editing software and learning how you like your images to look requires education, practice, and you guessed it... patience.